12 Sep All of Our Mistakes Are Never Forgotten

 I pointed towards the hallway that led to their bedrooms.

 “Whatever those things are, they’re not human anymore.
 All I see is a husk of what used to be a man.
 Whatever is filling that shell now is not human.
 They don’t speak anymore.
 All they do is make grunts and other weird noises and run away into their rooms with raw meat.
-Right now, they’re more savage than anything.
+Right now, they’re more savage than human.
 I don’t want to take them with us and risk jeopardizing our escape.
 Do either of you have a problem with that?”

 None of them said a word.
 After they gathered their thoughts for a few moments, they both shook their heads.